JSpeedie/test/README.md

 experience first hand some of the frustrations with C that might've motivated C++ such as:

-1. Having to hand-write implementations for things most programmers do (and maybe should) feel entitled to such as vectors/dynamic arrays, and decent strings.
+1. Having to hand-write implementations for things most programmers feel (perhaps rightfully so) entitled to such as vectors/dynamic arrays, and decent strings.
 2. Proper support for generics so you can write one implementation of your dynamic array instead of one for each type of data your dynamic array needs to serve as a container for.